Staff In Foundation 2 (F2)

 Suzanne took a short break from teaching to have her two sons and joined Woodbridge Primary School in 2010.

-In her spare time Suzanne enjoys baking cakes, and running around after her children, (football, beavers, gymnastics, swimming…) When she can find the time she also enjoys Zumba, coffee mornings with friends and eating cake!
+In her spare time Suzanne enjoys running around after her active children, (football, beavers, gymnastics, swimming…) When she can find the time she also enjoys Zumba and coffee with friends.

 Sally Brayshaw grew up in Leicester before moving to Suffolk.
 She originally trained as a florist and then moved on to spend 8 years working for a medical company.

 Sally has been a bit of a globetrotter, having lived in Holland as well as travelling to Thailand, Malaysia, Indonesia, Australia and New Zealand.
 On her travels, Sally qualified as a scuba diver and enjoyed liveaboard diving on the Great Barrier Reef.
 Sally has also skydived over the Whitsunday islands; she has sailed all over the world, skied and hiked on glaciers.

 Somewhere in all of that Sally has also raised two daughters (both of whom attended Woodbridge Primary school).
 In her spare time, Sally still enjoys scuba diving, going camping and spending time with family and friends.

 Sara Brooks started at WPS as a MDSA in 2016 and then soon moved on to become a member of support staff working throughout a range of year groups, now currently with F2 & Y1.
 Sara has two fantastic boys, one still attends WPS and the eldest is in High School.
 In her spare time Sara loves exploring new walks with her family and enjoys all sorts of crafting.

 Sara says, “Working with children is so very rewarding.
 Children are truly amazing and it is such a privilege to see them grow in confidence, play and achieve their milestones.”